The Anxious Generation: Part 4 – Collective Action for a Healthier Childhood

 Haidt notes that collective action is required, since many parents feel pressured to give their children smart phones in order to not be left out.
 He provides a number of proposed solutions for governments, tech companies, schools, and parents.

 Government solutions include adopting provisions like the British Children's Code to other countries and increasing the ages protected by the American COPPA from under 13 to under 16.
 Haidt also calls for governments to enforce laws that prohibit companies from allowing accounts to be opened by children under a certain age.

 Tech company solutions include having smartphone platforms such as iOS and Android provide additional parental controls limiting usage and access.
 He proposes having smartphones with child restrictions on them be able to preemptively notify social media sites that the user is not old enough to create an account.

 School solutions include banning phone use during school time.
 Haidt also calls for an increase in recess time and encouraging more risky play as was possible in the past, which would provide children alternatives for screen time and social media while also building resiliency and making them "antifragile."

 Parent solutions include building resiliency by being less overprotective, encouraging playtime, allowing time away from parental supervision, and encouraging children to accomplish tasks on their own.
 Haidt suggests a staggered age-based technology option, such as giving children "dumb phones" at younger ages and only providing more feature-capable phones when they are older.
-To avoid children feeling left out, Haidt encourages parents to collectively agree to not give their children smartphones until a certain age, giving the "Wait Until 8th" pledge as an example.
+To avoid children feeling left out, Haidt encourages parents to collectively agree to not give their children smartphones until a certain age, giving the "Wait Until 8th" pledge as an example (referring to eighth grade in the United States schools; typically 13-14 years old) but criticizing it because "[he thinks] they should change their name to 'Wait Until 9th'".

 Reception

-As of April 2025, the book has spent 52 consecutive weeks on The New York Times nonfiction best-seller list.
+As of June 2026, the book has spent 111 consecutive weeks on The New York Times nonfiction best-seller list.
 It topped the list five times in 2024.

 The book received endorsements from Oprah Winfrey and Jessica Seinfeld.
 Arkansas Governor Sarah Huckabee Sanders sent a copy of the book to the governor of each U.S. state and territory, urging them "to come together to limit social media and screen use for kids and encourage outdoor play to combat America's mental health crisis."